dwarvesf/handbook/places-to-work.md

 ### At home

-* Dedicated Workspace: separate your workspace from your living space
+* Dedicated workspace: separate your workspace from your living space
 * Put some clothes on
 * Fake a Commute
 * Set Your Hours